-On January 5, 1903, Meade left the station to visit his mother in New York City.
-His two brothers were living at the lighthouse at the time, and stayed to look after things.
+In 1902, Joseph D. Meade was appointed keeper at North Brother Lighthouse.
+Meade came from a post at Whale Rock Lighthouse in Rhode Island, where he had valiantly tried to rescue his assistant keeper whose boat had capsized.
+Although Meade’s attempt was unsuccessful, he did receive a letter of commendation from the Lighthouse Board for his efforts.
+On January 5, 1903, Meade left North Brother Island to visit his mother in New York City, leaving his two brothers who were living at the lighthouse at the time to look after things.
 When Meade had not yet arrived at his mother’s on January 7, police were called and soon located Meade’s boat tied up at a city dock.
 The authorities concluded that foul play was most likely involved, but Meade’s body was never found.

 A few days after the accident, the charred hull was raised to look for remains of other victims, and the next year, what was left of the ship was converted into a coal barge used on the Delaware River.

-In 1953, North Brother Island Lighthouse was discontinued and replaced with a white skeleton tower.
-After over a half-century sitting abandoned and neglected, the tower is gone, and the keeper’s house has collapsed.
-Only a glimpse of the roof can be seen above the foliage that has grown up on the island that is now a bird sanctuary.
+In 1953, a light was mounted atop the station’s metal fog bell tower, and the lantern room and top portion of the tower were removed from the lighthouse.
+After over a half-century sitting abandoned and neglected, the lighthouse has collapsed, and now barely a glimpse of its roof can be seen above the foliage that has grown up on the island.

-One item from the North Brother Island Lighthouse has been preserved.
-The fog bell formerly used at the station is displayed at the New York City Police Department’s Harbor Unit at College Point, where it serves as a memorial to officers who have died in the line of duty.
+One item from North Brother Island Lighthouse has been preserved.
+The fog bell formerly used at the station is displayed at the New York City Police Department’s Harbor Unit at College Point, where it serves as a memorial to officers who died in the line of duty.